AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-tag-rule.md

 1. On the right, select **[!UICONTROL Add Rule]** to create another rule

-1. Name the rule `all pages - library loaded - set send event - 50`
+1. Name the rule `all pages - library loaded - send event - 50`

 1. In the **[!UICONTROL Events]** section, select **[!UICONTROL Add]**